 The idea of a negative yielding bond goes beyond counter intuitive; this is teetering on insanity!
-Just image the reaction you’d get if you told somebody 30 years ago that people would be paying governments to accepts their loans, and not the other way around?!
+Just imagine the reaction you’d get if you told somebody 30 years ago that people would be paying governments to accepts their loans, and not the other way around!

-In 1966, Carroll Quigley — a highly respected historian at that time — took note of this in his banned book, “Tragedy and Hope”.
+In 1966, Carroll Quigley, a tenured professor at Georgetown University and a highly respected historian at that time, took note of this in his book, “Tragedy and Hope”.

 Copyright Disclaimer under section 107 of the Copyright Act 1976, allowance is made for fair use for purposes such as criticism, comment, news reporting, teaching, scholarship, education and research.